the-events-calendar/the-events-calendar/readme.txt

 * Fix - Add caching to prevent duplicated queries for translated venue/organizer values. props to @dgwatkins for the suggested fix!
 [TEC-4428]
 * Tweak - Add some helpful knowledgebase article links to the CSV import screen.
 [TEC-4353]
 * Tweak - Ensure the Fast-forward link uses the correct, customizable color as other links.
 [TEC-3962]
+* Fix - Normalize, reformat and rebuild Event date-related meta to fix a number of migration preview failures [ECP-1304]

 = [6.0.0.1] 2022-09-07 =